What is Hazard Communication?

 Protecting Employee Health

-Under OSHA's Hazard Communication Standard (HCS), all hazardous substances must be properly identified and labeled to prevent these types of exposures.
+Under OSHA's Hazard Communication Standard (HCS), all hazardous substances must be properly identified and labelled to prevent these types of exposures.

 When everyone in the workplace is aware of the potential risks involved, they're better equipped to take the necessary precautions to protect their health and wellbeing.